-The Alternative Financial Systems and Intermediation course comprises 60 hours of instruction (4 credits).
 Upon completion of the course, students will be able to:

-- Explain the connection between alternative financial systems, financial intermediation and social responsibility. - Comparing alternative financial systems and intermediation with conventional financial institutions;
+- Explain the connection between alternative financial systems, financial intermediation and social responsibility. - Compare alternative financial systems and intermediation with conventional financial institutions; - Identify how the solidarity economy helps promote the ideals of social justice;

-- Identify how the solidarity economy helps promote the ideals of social justice; - Explain the role of microfinance, micro-credit, and social entrepreneurship in financial intermediation; - Explore the concept of Islamic banking and assess the activities of Islamic financial intermediaries in Europe; - Assess the super trends of finance in the era of the information society, Internet governance, and virtual reality.
+- Explain the role of microfinance, micro-credit, and social entrepreneurship in financial intermediation; - Explore the concept of Islamic banking and assess the activities of Islamic financial intermediaries in Europe; - Assess the drivers / super-forces and mega-trends of finance in the era of the information society, Internet governance, and virtual reality.